abalasu1/Openshift/4.x/installation/Install.md

 - serviceNetwork: CIDR range for pods within openshift, should not clash with any existing IP's in the environoment.

 Only needed if you are doing a disconnected installation:
 - additionalTrustBundle: ***Certificate value should be aligned and this has to be done manually after the executing this command.
+Remove the extra Begin and End certificate lines.
 ex:
 ```
 additionalTrustBundle: |